Question

 Steps to Load Default Configuration

-Follow these steps when the validation procedure mentioned in the section above (Validating Installation) fails:
+Follow these steps when the validation procedure mentioned above (Validating Installation) fails:

-1. Run the cli shell command to enter the CLI mode.
+1. Run the cli command to enter the CLI mode.

-2. Run the config command to enter the configuration mode.
+2. Run the config command to enter configuration mode.

 4. Run the commit command to save and commit the default configuration.